fluidml/fluidml/README.md

 That's it!
 Internally, Flow expands this task into 4 tasks with provided cross product combinations of `max_iter` and `balanced`.
 Alternatively, one can select `zip` as the expansion method, which would result in 2 expanded tasks, with the respective `max_iter` and `balanced` combinations of `(50, True), (100, False)`.
 Generally, all values of type `List` will be unpacked to form grid search combinations.

+Additional task parameters can be provided via `additional_kwargs` argument.
+However, note that these parameters are not subject to grid search expansion.

 The expanded task graph object is available via `flow.task_graph` after calling `flow.create()`.
 As before, we can again visualize the expanded task graph in the console via `flow.visualize(flow.task_graph)`.